oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 represented using W3C Verifiable Credentials Data Model as defined in [@VC_DATA].

 SD-JWT is equivalent to an issuer-signed W3C Verifiable Credential (VC).
-Disclosure Document is sent alongside a VC.
+Issuer-Issued Disclosures object is sent alongside a VC.

 SD-JWT-Disclosure is equivalent to a holder-signed W3C Verifiable Presentation (VP).